notnullgames/rattata/README.md

 <img src="logo.png" alt="rattata" align="right" />

-This is the trainer/rattata (payload) system for [pakemon](https://github.com/notnullgames/pakemon).
+This is the target-system rattata (payload) system for [pakemon](https://github.com/notnullgames/pakemon).
 See [this](https://github.com/notnullgames/pakemon/wiki/Projects) for a full breakdown of the Pakémon ecosystem.

 To get started, install [rustup](https://rustup.rs/).
 You should also run `cargo install cross`.
 You will also need docker & make installed.